 Firstly let us look at the government’s policies towards private business.
 When the Marxist government of Robert Mugabe took over, it adopted a socialist approach towards business.
 More emphasis was placed on formation of cooperatives and not private business.
 A lot of Ujamas erupted across the country.
 These flourished for a short while but because a cooperative is usually tedious and full of mistrust and suspicion many crumbled.
 Those who dared to enter into private business found the environment hostile to capitalism.
 The government introduced price controls between 1980 and 1981 which made it economically unviable for emerging business people.
 These restrictions stifled growth.

+The financial system that the government inherited and adopted was risk averse with more emphasis on conservatism than business adventurism.
 What this meant was that most financial institutions demanded high collateral for any loans that they would issue.
 Despite the knowledge of the handicaps that blacks faced, the government did not intervene to assist; rather it left everything in the hands of institutions like Small Enterprise Development Corporation (SEDCO) which issued short-term and long-term loans which obviously were guaranteed by collateral.

 This is the issue that led to phenomenon that was then called “Institutional racism”, where blacks failed to gain loans from financial institutions whilst whites seemed to easily secure them.
 Blacks had no collateral, whilst whites could afford it.